 George: So?
 I've already said: everything should be put in common for the good of everyone.
 Then, the more there is the better off we'll be.
-If new machines are invented or production increases, or less work is done, or whatever, it is always so much gained for everyone, and if they had too much grain in one village for instance and sent some to us, we'd send them some of what we produce.
-So everyone would gain something.
+If new machines are invented or production increases, or less work is done, or whatever, it is always so much in the past at the doors of convents, there is only one way: to take possession of the land and machinery, and work for themselves.